 - Feb 2017 – Scotland’s charities fear Brexit economic shock

 Here at SCVO, we love charities.
 We believe every person who works to make a difference to Scottish communities should be valued, and that includes our colleagues who have come from other EU countries to live and work here.
-Scotland’s third sector is strengthened thanks to their contribution.
+Scotland’s voluntary sector is strengthened thanks to their contribution.
 Find out more about our #EUareValued campaign here.

-If you have contact with European networks and institutions, or collaborate with them on any issues, please help us build a more accurate picture of the networks and projects the Scottish third sector is involved in by completing our European Connections mapping survey.
+If you have contact with European networks and institutions, or collaborate with them on any issues, please help us build a more accurate picture of the networks and projects the Scottish voluntary sector is involved in by completing our European Connections mapping survey.

 The Scottish Centre on European Relations is an independent and unaligned EU think tank, based in Edinburgh.
 Take a look at their website for their latest policy analysis, comment and events.